Running Scripts

 }

-The npx prefix is not required here because NPM will automatically look for the nr executable in your local node_modules folder.
+The `npx` prefix is not required here because NPM will automatically look for the `nr` executable in your local `node_modules` folder.

 This rest of this section will go over the most common scripts used to manage a project.
-It assumes the user has not installed nr globally (not recommended) nor added ./node_modules/.bin to their $PATH, so each example will use the long form notation with npx.
+It assumes the user has not installed `nr` globally (not recommended) nor added [`./node_modules/.bin` to their `$PATH`](https://darkobits.gitbook.io/ts/advanced#adding-local-node_modulesbin-to-path), so each example will use the long form notation with `npx`.

-The build script will lint your project using ESLint and compile it using TypeScript to type-check and emit type declaration files.
+The `build` script will lint your project using ESLint and compile it using TypeScript to type-check and emit type declaration files.
 These two processes are run in parallel.

 To execute this script, run: